Table of Contents

-A futures contract is a contract made between two parties- a buyer and a seller, for an underlying asset to buy/sell it on a specific date in the future at a specific price.
-It is considered as derivative security.
-In currency futures, currencies can also be termed as an underlying asset, and are traded as contracts.
+A futures contract is a contract made between two parties—a buyer and a seller—for an underlying asset to buy/sell on a specific date in the future at a specific price.
+It is considered a derivative security.
+In currency futures, currencies can also be termed underlying assets and traded as contracts.

-Currency futures are derivative security through which an underlying currency is hedged for another currency.
-For example, the Swiss Franc being hedged against the US Dollar.
+Currency futures are derivative securities through which an underlying currency is hedged for another currency.
+For example, the Swiss Franc is being hedged against the US Dollar.
 Apart from this, there is no differentiation between currency futures and other futures markets.
-To understand currency futures, you need to understand the basics of it, one of which is the difference between currency futures and the forex market.
+To understand currency futures, you need to understand its basics, one of which is the difference between currency futures and the forex market.
 The forex market is not regulated, and trades occur via brokers, whereas the currency futures are traded on exchanges like the Chicago Mercantile Exchange (CME).

-It depends on currency traders’ requirements, skills, and knowledge to decide whether they want to dive into the currency market or currency futures.
-They require to understand what both markets are based on, how they work, how the margins work, and other matters related to them.
+Currency traders decide whether to enter the currency market or currency futures based on their requirements, skills, and knowledge.
+They must understand what both markets are based on, how they work, how the margins work, and other related matters.

 Understanding Currency Futures

-As stated above, currency futures are dependent on the exchange rates of two currencies as currencies are always traded in pairs.
-The main or the controlling currency is the first one listed in the pair.
+As stated above, currency futures depend on the exchange rates of two currencies, as currencies are always traded in pairs.
+The main or controlling currency is the first one listed in the pair.
 So, if the currency pair is written as JPY/USD, JPY means the Japanese Yen is said to be the controlling currency.
 A currency trader buys or sells a currency contract and earns profit or loss based on the fluctuations of the contract.

-For understanding currency futures, you have to keep in mind that currency futures have only one contract size; thus, you have to trade in multiple of that size as well.
+To understand currency futures, you must remember that currency futures have only one contract size; thus, you must also trade in multiples of that size.
 A Euro contract is always traded in size of $1,25,000.
-So, you have to buy the contract at multiple of that price size only.
+So, you must buy the contract at a multiple of that price size only.

-Though, for currency futures, the good news is that currency futures do not face issues of currency markets like forex brokers betting on their clients, decartelized price fixing, etc. But it is also true that the forex market is more flexible and provides traders with a high level of leverage and customized position size.
+The good news for currency futures is that they do not face issues of currency markets like forex brokers betting on their clients, decartelized price fixing, etc. However, the forex market is also more flexible and provides traders with a high level of leverage and customized position size.

 Difference Between Currency Futures and Currency Market